abhishekswain/jasmine2-protractor-utils/README.md

 ## TODO
-It can fail your spec/test if browser console has errors It can output browser console logs on failure or always :)
+It can fail your spec/test if browser console has errors.

+It can output browser console logs on failure or always :)